AshkanRafiee/RaheHal/README.md

 # No-Sanction

-This Application immunes your internet connection from the sanction
+This Application immunes your internet connection from the sanction!

 ## Installation